ProMeText/multilingual-medieval-aligner-workshop/README.md

-# Old spanish and latin Bertalign
+# Mutilingual collator

+This repo contains a set of scripts to align and collate a multilingual medieval corpus.
+Its designers are Matthias Gille Levenson, Lucence Ing and Jean-Baptiste Camps.

-This is a fork of the automatic mulitlingual sentence aligner Bertalign.
+It is based on a fork of the automatic multilingual sentence aligner Bertalign.

-The scripts ha been designed to automatically align tei XML sources, in this case in medieval Latin and Castilian.
-It relies on a prior phase of text segmentation at syntagm level using regular expressions to produce a more precise alignment.
+The scripts relies for now on a prior phase of text segmentation at syntagm level using regular expressions to match grammatical syntagms and produce a more precise alignment.

 ## Citation